-Vets from the University of the West Indies are trying desperately right now to save a bottlenose dolphin that beached itself on Maracas Bay this morning.
+Vets from the University of the West Indies are trying desperately right now to save a whale that beached itself on Maracas Bay this morning.

-Beachgoers say the dolphin was first seen shortly before 10 am.
+Beachgoers say the whale was first seen shortly before 10 am.

 Lifeguards on the beach towed it back into the sea and stayed for over two hours before further help arrived.